implydata/plywood/README.md

 ### Expression Language

-At its core Plywood contains and expression language ([DSL]()) that is used to describe data queries.
+At its core Plywood contains an expression language ([DSL](https://en.wikipedia.org/wiki/Domain-specific_language)) that is used to describe data queries.

 Here is an example: